 Lua is a powerful and fast programming language that is easy to learn and use and to embed into your application.

-Lua is designed to be a lightweight embeddable scripting language and is used for all sorts of applications from games to web applications and image processing.
+Lua is designed to be a lightweight embeddable scripting language.
+It is used for all sorts of applications, from games to web applications and image processing.

 See the about page for details and some reasons why you should choose Lua.

 See what Lua programs look and feel like in the live demo.